FreeRADIUS/freeradius-server/raddb/README.md

 multiplication.
 Instead, the sum of the attributes is taken as before, and then the result is multiplied by one.

+### rlm_perl

+Attributes of type `octets` are now passed directly to Perl as binary data, instead of as hex strings.

 ### rlm_rest